 It is less common with the increased use of sentinel node biopsies but remains a real concern for anyone who has had surgery or radiation therapy that affects lymph nodes in their arms or legs.
-Treatment for lymphedema is done by physicians trained in rehabilitation medicine or physical therapists with special training in caring for this condition. be removed surgically, or stage II melanomas with high risk features.
+Treatment for lymphedema is done by physicians trained in rehabilitation medicine or physical therapists with special training in caring for this condition.
+In the past, the only adjuvant therapy that demonstrated an improvement in survival was interferon, an agent that boosts the overall immune response.